hardyp/AbapToTheFuture03/README.md

 ZMOCKUP_LOADER https://github.com/sbcgua/mockup_loader

 ... were installed on the SAP system where the code was written.
-The SALV programs in chapter 10 need ABAP2XLSX and some of the uni tetsig examples use the ZMOCKUP_LOADER class.
+The SALV programs in chapter 10 need ABAP2XLSX and some of the unit testing examples use the ZMOCKUP_LOADER class.